How To Grow And Care For Perennial Geranium

 How To Get Perennial Geraniums To Bloom

-The most important factor is to give these plants at least four hours of direct sunlight per day.
-You also may get a subsequent flush of flowers if you shear the plants back after the first bloom, says Wallace.
+The most important factor is to give these plants at least four to six hours of direct sunlight per day.
+You also may get a subsequent flush of flowers if you shear the plants back after the first bloom.
 If your plants are growing rapidly, it’s okay to shear them back a few times during the season to encourage lush new growth and some additional flowering.

 perennial geranium